rickrd/cruddb-delphi/README.md

 * Database Management System (DBMS).

 It uses Firebird database to store objects information.
-If you want to test the project, you need to configure the database path, user and password.
+If you want to test the project, you need to create the database (see: sql.sql), configure the database path, user and password.
 Development time: ~12h.